codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ## Search for recipes (Verbal Command Request)
+In the previous example, we responded to the standard "Available Commands" command.
+But what if a command requires an input parameter, like "Search for X"?
+In a visual-based app, we could grab the parameter from a UITextField.
+Using SayKit, we can simply access the `SAYCommand` parameter of our response block and extract the parameter that we need.

-In the previous step, we responded to the standard "Available Commands" command.
-The response, however, didn't rely on any input parameters from the user beyond the fact that they are requesting Available Commands.
-In this step, we'll respond to the standard "Search" command, which includes a parameter for the search query.
+In this example, we'll respond to the standard "Search" command, which includes a parameter for the search query.

-- Add a response to the standard Search command.
+- As in the previous example, create a helper function to setup our response to the standard "Search" command.
+Notice that we extract the query string by accessing `command`'s `parameters` dictionary with the standard key `SAYStandardCommandSearchParameterQuery`:

-    ``` objc
+    ```objc
+    - (void)respondToSearchCommand
+    {
         SAYCommandResponseRegistry *commandRegistry = [SAYCommandResponseRegistry sharedInstance];

+        // Respond to a search query, such as "Search for Chinese food" or "I want Italian".
         [commandRegistry addResponseForCommandType:SAYStandardCommandSearch responseBlock:^(SAYCommand * _Nonnull command) {
-        /* ... */
+            NSString *query = command.parameters[SAYStandardCommandSearchParameterQuery];

+            [self handleSearchCommandForQuery:query];
         }];
+    }
     ```
-- In the response block, extract the `searchQuery` parameter from the `command` input, and present it in the `resultsLabel`.
-In a full app, we would pass the query on to an API call. `viewDidLoad` should not look like this:
-    ``` objc
+- The `handleSearchCommandForQuery:` function simply takes the extracted query and presents it via the `resultsLabel`:

+    ```objc
+    - (void)handleSearchCommandForQuery:(NSString *)query
-    - (void)viewDidLoad {
+    {
-        [super viewDidLoad];

-        SAYCommandResponseRegistry *commandRegistry = [SAYCommandResponseRegistry sharedInstance];

-        // Respond to a search query, such as "Search for Chinese food" or "I want Italian".
-        [commandRegistry addResponseForCommandType:SAYStandardCommandSearch responseBlock:^(SAYCommand * _Nonnull command) {
-            NSString *query = command.parameters[SAYStandardCommandSearchParameterQuery];

         // Calls to UIKit should be done on the main thread.
         dispatch_async(dispatch_get_main_queue(), ^{
             self.resultLabel.text = [NSString stringWithFormat:@"Received command: Search for %@", query];
         });

-        }];
+        // TODO: Update `recognizedSpeechLabel` with transcript (add observer?)
+    }
+    ```
+- Finally, call our setup function from `viewDidLoad`:
+    ```objc
+    - (void)viewDidLoad {
+        [super viewDidLoad];
+        [self respondToSearchCommand];
     }
     ```

 #### Classes used:
 - Same as in Available Commands